junxit/us-congress-code/title-07/chapter-3/sec-87j.md

 ### Effective and Termination Dates

 That part of section 2 of Pub.
 L. 100–518 which provided that section was effective for period Oct.
 1, 1988, through Sept.
 30, 1993, inclusive, was repealed, effective Sept.
 30, 1993, by Pub.
 L. 103–156, §§ 13(a), 16(b), Nov.
 24, 1993, 107 Stat.
 1529, 1530.

+### United States Grain Standards Act Extension

+Subsec. (e) of this section to be applied by substituting “September 30, 2026” for “September 30, 2025”, see section 5001 of div.
+I of Pub.
+L. 119–75, set out as a note under section 79 of this title.